stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

 # 10x Genomics Multiome vs. 10x matched scRNA-seq and scATAC-seq

+Multiome is a term for using different assays to probe different features in a biological space.
+The 10x Genomics Multiome kit directly combines scRNA-seq to look at gene expression and scATAC-seq to look at chromatin accessibility in the exact same cell.

 The processing of 10x scATAC-seq with matched scRNA-seq versus the 10x multiomic pipeline (which combines both scRNA-seq and scATAC-seq in a single experiment) differs in how the data is generated, processed, and integrated.
 Both pipelines aim to analyze transcriptomic and epigenomic data at the single-cell level, but they have different workflows and considerations due to the way the data is handled.